Interviewing

 - Register on Handshake for Mock Interview Times

-- (Easiest Way) Select Above Link
+- Select Above Link

-- The Career Development Center will email to confirm your date/time & interviewer
+- The Career Development Center will email to confirm your date/time & interviewer through Teams meeting

 - Once you've selected your "official" interview time if you need to change/cancel you must call the Career Development Center within 48 hours as we need to give our industry specialist enough notice.

-- Call the Career Development Center at 618-453-2391 if you have any questions about this process
+- Call the Career Development Center at 618-453-2391 if you have any questions about this process or are having issues finding a time/date.

 - Come prepared and ready to learn.